Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

 This arm uses two bones to overcome the twist problem for the forearm.
-IK locking is used to stop the forearm from bending, but the forearm can still be twisted manually by pressing :kbd:`R-Y-Y` in *Pose Mode*, or by using other constraints.
+IK locking is used to stop the forearm from bending, but the forearm can still be twisted manually by pressing :kbd:`R Y Y` in *Pose Mode*, or by using other constraints.

 .. figure:: /images/rigging_armatures_posing_bone-constraints_inverse-kinematics_introduction_example.png